What should I work on next?

 This is a thought that pops up many times throughout the day while I’m working as the Social Media Manager at Buffer.
 I’ll check Twitter/X, Instagram, LinkedIn, and Threads to make sure I’m covering all my bases and spending time in the best way possible.

-And on the good days, I’m right into the groove where I know exactly what to do next and what are the most important tasks that need to get done.
+And on the good days, I’m right in the groove where I know exactly what to do next and what are the most important tasks that need to get done.

-The difference for me is with making a checklist for my social media activities.
+What really helps me is making a checklist for my social media activities.

 We’ve found before that social media managers have a full-time schedule getting all their many tasks accomplished.
 As you might see in the below checklists, there’s lots to do!

 I’ve broken it down here into a daily checklist, a weekly checklist, and a monthly checklist as some of the activities vary in their frequency and need.
-Feel free to adapt any of this to suit your specific needs (here’s a free template that you can copy and edit).
+Feel free to adapt any of this to suit your specific needs.

 Keep reading for lots more info and explanation on each of the checklist items you see here!